 - This event has passed.

-Underwater Parks Day at the Santa Monica Pier Aquarium
+Underwater Parks Day at Heal the Bay Aquarium

 Well, we’ve got you covered with our virtual exhibit called “Underwater Treasure.”
 Our scientists will reveal the wonders of our local underwater paradises through a 360-degree experience.
 Donning special goggles, guests will have the opportunity to dive into the Catalina Island Long Point Marine Protected Area and explore its vibrant marine life without getting wet.